-The Herbert Wertheim College of Engineering at the University of Florida is pleased to announce that six faculty members have received National Science Foundation (NSF) Early CAREER Awards in 2020.
+The Herbert Wertheim College of Engineering at the University of Florida is pleased to announce that seven faculty members have received National Science Foundation (NSF) Early CAREER Awards in 2020.
 The awardees are spread across varied disciplines and specialties within the College.
 The Faculty Early Career Development (CAREER) Program is a Foundation-wide activity that offers the NSF’s most prestigious awards in support of faculty who have the potential to serve as academic role models in research and education and to lead advances in the mission of their department or organization.

 This year’s CAREER Award recipients are:

 Sharon Lynn Chu, Ph.D., Assistant Professor, Department of Computer & Information Science & Engineering